vizuh/click-trail/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/clicktrail` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/funnelsheet-journey-tracker` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **ClickTrail** in the admin menu to configure attribution and consent settings.
+3. Go to **Funnelsheet Journey Tracker** in the admin menu to configure attribution and consent settings.
 4. For supported form plugins, submit a test entry to verify UTM values are captured.

 == Frequently Asked Questions ==

 = What data does the plugin store? =

-ClickTrail stores attribution data (UTMs, click IDs, landing page, and session count) in a cookie and passes the values into supported form submissions and WooCommerce orders.
+Funnelsheet Journey Tracker stores attribution data (UTMs, click IDs, landing page, and session count) in a cookie and passes the values into supported form submissions and WooCommerce orders.

 = Does the consent banner block tracking until approval? =

-If you enable "Require Consent for Tracking" in the settings, ClickTrail will defer storing attribution until the visitor accepts.
+If you enable "Require Consent for Tracking" in the settings, Funnelsheet Journey Tracker will defer storing attribution until the visitor accepts.

 = How does the WhatsApp tracking work? =